 If your kitchen is oddly shaped, it may be worth considering some structural changes to create a more ergonomically friendly layout.
-Buyers like space to cook and entertain, and that can be tough in an L-shaped space.
+Buyers like space to cook and entertain, and that can be tough in an L-shaped area.
 There should also be dedicated space for appliances such as washing machines and fridges and, wherever possible, integrate white goods into the kitchen cupboards.

 Buy a kitchen for around £1,500 in a major DIY store such as B&Q or Wickes, but remember it is often possible to pick up bargains during end-of-season sales.
 By hiring a local contractor to fit a new, relatively cheap kitchen, you can transform your whole home into something far more desirable to buyers.
 However, it is also important not to forget lighting when staging a kitchen for viewings.
-Many old kitchens still have pendant lights, but the installation of halogen spotlights creates the white light that will showcase your kitchen fantastically.
+Many old kitchens still have pendant lights, but the installation of halogen spotlights creates the white light that will showcase your kitchen significantly.

 Functional remodelled or new kitchens can increase your home’s value.

 Potential buyers often want to move into a home without any fuss or added expense.
 A clean, functional, well-appointed kitchen is usually a critical factor in their decision.
 Although buyers don’t usually expect to see a sterile environment, they will expect certain levels of hygiene.
 For the best results, hiring a professional cleaning service will remove any grease and grime build-ups, including around your cooker and extractor hood.
 Give particular attention to the cleaning of floor and wall tiles.